Reference 06 — User data packing into the graph¶

 For a multi-byte scalar (u32, f64) the same pattern applies; the protocol does not care about scalar size.

-GPIO register (memory-mapped I/O as a vertex)¶
+GPIO register as a memory-mapped vertex¶

 constexpr std::uintptr_t GPIOA_IDR_ADDR = 0x40020010; // STM32F4 GPIOA input data register